enigma131/stb0899/README.md

 # stb0899
-Dkms module tweaked driver for low C/N
+Dkms tweaked kernel module for low C/N

 This module source will create a new Linux kernel module with enhanced capabilities (performance for low C/N signal, restore signal monitoring ...)